 3. Take different

-products - perhaps a better approach would be to obtain the same
+products - if taking supplements on an empty stomach gives you digestive problems, perhaps a better approach would be to obtain the same

-nutrients from separate products (which might be much less expensive
+nutrients from separate products (which might be less expensive

 too).
-You can then take the amino acids on an empty stomach and the
+You could then take the amino acids on an empty stomach and the

 remaining supplements with food.

-However, both finasteride and minoxidil very often don't work as well as you might think.
-So, perhaps it makes sense then, that Advecia employs a similar mechanism to these drugs and similarly, does not work for many who try it.
+However, since both finasteride and minoxidil very often don't work anywhere near as well as you might think, perhaps it follows that, since Advecia employs a similar mechanism to these drugs, similarly does not work for many who try it.

-But I think there are better ways to get the nutrients it contains into your body (as explained above).
+But I do not believe this product should be recommended as a hair loss product.
+Some of the Advecia ingredients are, no doubt, very healthy (for example, green tea extract and grape seed extract are powerful antioxidants that should be beneficial regardless of any hair loss problem you might have).
+However, I think there are better ways to get the nutrients it contains into your body (as explained above).
 And I would also say that it’s virtually impossible to stop the hair loss process through dietary means alone.

-Sure, a few supplements can probably help a bit, but I’m convinced that hands-on help is the most effective way to combat the hair loss process.
+Whilst I do believe certain supplements probably can help to some extent, I’m convinced that hands-on help is the most effective and safest way to combat the hair loss process.

-Note: nutritional advice should be sought before you start using dietary supplements for hair loss.
+Note: taking nutritional advice should be taken before you start taking dietary supplements for health-related conditions.

 Like this page?